GAM (company)

 GAM Investments is an independent, pure play asset management group headquartered in Zurich.
 The Group sells to a wide range of client segments such as institutions, wholesale intermediaries, financial advisers, and private investors.

 The Group’s investment management business is complemented by a private labelling unit which provides outsourcing for third-party asset managers.

 GAM has been independently listed on the SIX Swiss Exchange since October 2009, following the separation of the former Julius Baer Group Julius Baer, and is a component of the Swiss Performance Index (SPI) with the symbol “GAM”.
-The Group has assets under management of CHF 74.6 billion and employs around 594 staff with offices in 14 countries.
+The Group had assets under management of CHF 12.7 billion, as at 30 June 2025.
+As of 1 February 2024, Fund Management Services were successfully transferred to the Carne Group.
+GAM has offices in 15 countries.